• Skip to main content

 WILL SALT DRY OUT A RIB EYE ROAST?

-I have seen many posts on the Internet talking about how salt will dry out roasted meat, because it draws out the moisture.
+I have seen many posts on the Internet talking about how salt will dry out roasted meat because it draws out moisture.
 Personally, I have never had a problem with my rib eye roast being dry.
 The salt does initially draw out moisture, but it ends up cooking back into the roast.
 I have tried this roast with various herbs and seasonings, and kosher salt is our favorite way.
 My roast turns out perfectly moist and full of flavor every time.

 cooked meat, cooked medium, sliced on a white plate